All Episodes

 He has a good agenda.

-That needs to be approved by the Senate.
+He's already picked an originalist for the court that needs to be approved by the Senate.

-His economic plan is taken right out of the Reagan handbook.
+His economic plan is taken right out of the Reagan Handbook.

 It's a conservative agenda.